 A Real ID license will be required in the future for federal purposes such as boarding aircraft and is marked with a gold circle and star cut-out.
-A standard license is marked "NOT FOR OFFICIAL FEDERAL PURPOSES."
+A standard license is marked "NOT FOR FEDERAL OFFICIAL USE."

 To obtain a compliant license, you must show proof of identity, social security number and residential address one time at the DMV.
 See the Real ID Act in Nevada for more information and a list of acceptable documents.

 Former residents who now live in another state may pay their reinstatement fee and obtain a clearance letter by using the Processing Center Payment Authorization (NVL-007).
 Please contact us before faxing or mailing your payment.
 You may be required to meet additional requirements.
 A clearance letter does not validate your driver license.
 It will clear your driving status in Nevada to obtain a driver license in another state.